theeldermillenial/2025-liquidity-budget/README.md

 #### People

 Below are 6 of the 7 members of the initial administrating committee.
 They range in experience and background to help ensure the long term success and sustainability of the stablecoin liquidity.
-The 7th member is not yet confirmed, but will be identified in the withdrawal action and should not present a constitutional barrier to passing this budget.
+There is an ongoing search for a 7th member of the committee and will be included in the withdrawal action.

 1. Linda Roland (aka CryptoFly)
     * Twitter - @cryptofly777